NomicFoundation/hardhat/docs/hardhat-network/reference/README.md

 #### `hardhat_getAutomine`

-Get the current status of the automatic mining behavior.
+Returns `true` if automatic mining is enabled, and `false` otherwise.
+See [Mining Modes](../explanation/mining-modes.md) to learn more.

 #### `hardhat_reset`